-Factor Annotation Positive definition Hepatic venous/inferior V Any one of the following criteria is met: vena cava involvement Tumor obliterates (lumen is no longer visible) al three first-order hepatic veins or the intrahepatic inferior vena cava Tumor encases (>50% or 180°) all three first-order hepatic veins or the intrahepatic inferior vena cava Tumor thrombus in any one (or more) first-order hepatic vein or the intrahepatic inferior vena cava Portal venous involvement P Any one of the following criteria is met: 1.
-Tumor obliterates (lumen is no longer visible) either both first-order portal veins or the main portal vein 2.
-Tumor encases (>50% or 180°) either both first-order portal veins or the main portal vein Tumor thrombus in either or both the right and left portal veins, or the main portal vein Extra hepatic spread of disease E Any one of the following criteria is met: 1.
-Tumor crosses boundaries/tissue planes 2.
-Tumor is surrounded by normal tissue more than 180° 3.
-Peritoneal nodules (not lymph nodes) are presen (at least one nodule ≥10 mm or at least 2 nodules ≥ 5 mm) Multifocality F ≥2 discrete hepatic tumors with normal intervening tissue Tumor rupture R Free fluid in the abdomen or pelvis with one or more of the following findings of hemorrhage: 1.
-Internal complexity/septations within fluid 2.
-High-density fluid on CT (>25 Hounsfield unit) 3.
-Imaging characteristics of blood or blood degradation products on MRI 4.
-Heterogeneous fluid on ultrasound with echogenic debris 5.
-Visible defect in tumor capsule -OR-Tumor cells are present within the peritoneal fluid -OR-Rupture diagnosed pathologically in patients who have received an upfront resection Caudate involvement С Tumor involving the caudate Lymph node metastases N Any one of the following criteria met: 1.
-Lymph node with short-axis diameter > 1 cm 2.
-Portocaval lymph node with short-axis diameter > 1.5 cm 3.
-Spherical lymph node shape with loss of fatty hilum
+Factor Annotation Positive definition Hepatic venous/inferior V Any one of the following criteria is met: vena cava involvement Tumor obliterates (lumen is no longer visible) all three first-order hepatic veins or the intrahepatic inferior vena cava Tumor encases (>50% or 180°) all three first-order hepatic veins or the intrahepatic inferior vena cava Tumor thrombus in any one (or more) first-order hepatic vein or the intrahepatic inferior vena cava Portal venous involvement Р Any one of the following criteria is met: Tumor obliterates (lumen is no longer visible) either both first-order portal veins or the main portal vein 2.
+Tumor encases (>50% or 180°) either both first-order portal veins or the main portal vein 3.
+Tumor thrombus in either or both the right and left portal veins, or the main portal vein Extra hepatic spread of E Any one of the following criteria is met: disease Tumor crosses boundaries/tissue planes Tumor is a supply of the form of the supply of the s Tumor is surrounded by normal tissue more than 180° Peritoneal nodules (not lymph nodes) are present (at least one nodule ≥10 mm or at least 2 nodules ≥ 5 mm) Multifocality F ≥2 discrete hepatic tumors with normal intervening tissue Tumor rupture R Free fluid in the abdomen or pelvis with one or more of the following findings of hemorrhage: Internal complexity/septations within fluid High-density fluid on CT (>25 Hounsfield unit) Imaging characteristics of blood or blood degradation products on MRI Heterogeneous fluid on ultrasound with echogenic debris Visible defect in tumor capsule -OR- Tumor cells are present within the peritoneal fluid -OR- Rupture diagnosed pathologically in patients who have received an upfront resection Caudate involvement С Tumor involving the caudate Lymph node metastases N Any one of the following criteria met: Lymph node with short-axis diameter > 1 cm Portocaval lymph node with short-axis diameter > 1.5 cm 3.
+Spherical lymph node shape with loss of fatty hilum 2.
+Springar iyripir nodo ondpo warrood or laay illidii

+Distant metastases M Any one of the following criteria met:

+One non-calcified pulmonary nodule ≥ 5 mm in

+diameter

-Distant metastases М Any one of the following criteria met: 1.
-One non-calcified pulmonary nodule ≥ 5 mm in diameter 2. ≥ 2 non-calcified pulmonary nodules, each ≥ 3 mm in diameter 3.
+2. ≥ 2 non-calcified pulmonary nodules, each ≥ 3 mm in

+diameter

 Pathologically proven metastatic disease

+.